Skip to content

 Recruitment and retention of GPs, nurses and allied health professionals are significant issues for health services located in rural and remote Australia.
 Ongoing support for rural and remote GP vocational training opportunities and the selection of medical students from these areas are critical in addressing these issues (McGrail et al. 2016).

 More information is required to develop an understanding of the retention and turnover of staff in Indigenous-specific primary health care services and how this compares with mainstream services.
 Further understanding of the enablers and barriers of retention would assist in the development and implementation of retention strategies.
-Succession plans, clear career pathways and support for ongoing professional development in strengthening clinical and non-clinical skills and capabilities are mechanisms suggested to improve recruitment and retention.
+Succession plans, clear career pathways and support for ongoing professional development in strengthening clinical and non-clinical skills and capabilities, and ensuring organisational cultural safety, are mechanisms suggested to improve recruitment and retention.
+In particular, the National Aboriginal and Torres Strait Islander Health Workforce Plan 2021–2031 (Workforce Plan) has identified in Strategic Direction 3 that Aboriginal and Torres Strait Islander people are to be employed in culturally safe and responsive workplace environments that are free of racism across health and all related sectors.

 Recognition of Aboriginal and Torres Strait Islander health as an identifiable specialty is also important in improving services and retaining highly skilled clinicians to build the capacity of the workforce in Indigenous health.
 There have been calls for the development of a sub-specialty in Indigenous health for GPs and physicians, supported by medical colleges.
 This would recognise the unique skills needed to work in Indigenous health and ensure that practitioners would receive appropriate training.
 The need to improve the attraction of working in Indigenous health has been recognised.